Famous Bad People: Rahab (Joshua 2)

 God uses unlikely people – people that you and I wouldn’t choose – and he prepares them in ways that we couldn’t expect to play important roles in his plan.
 If I were one of the spies, I would probably be thinking, “Wait a minute – isn’t this a prostitute speaking?”
 Rahab talks as if God has already conquered the entire land.
 She makes an amazing confession of faith – “The LORD your God is the supreme God of the heavens above and the earth below.”
 Whenever I think that God couldn’t use somebody like me, it’s good to remember that God can do amazing things in the heart of the most unlikely person.
 God can work with people that you and I wouldn’t even choose.

 What is it that makes you think that God couldn’t use you?
 We all probably have those doubts.
 You may think it’s a question of your abilities.
 You may sometimes look at all the events that have happened in your past – the times that you haven’t come through.
 It really doesn’t matter if you’re not the type of person who gets picked first, or if you’ve choked when you’ve been at bat before.
-YOUR CURRENT OBEDIENCE IS MORE IMPORTANT THAN YOUR PAST FAILURE.
-When Rahab risked her life and confessed her belief in God, she became usable by God despite all of her past failures and mistakes.
-With God, your current obedience – your risk of faith today – can count more than any of your failures in your past.
-God could use an enemy prostitute at one of the most pivotal points of a nation’s history.
-God can use you as well.

 A woman came to a church.
 She actively practiced Wicca; she always wore black; her body was heavily pierced.
 Normally, we would look at someone like that and say that she couldn’t be reached, that she couldn’t be used by God – just as we would have looked at Rahab.
 One of our interns at that church looked at her and said, “You know, she wouldn’t be hanging around here at all except that God is at work in her life.
 And I believe that the trajectory of her life, even though she is far away, is in motion towards the center.”
 Since then, she’s continued to move closer to the center – closer to Jesus.

-Let’s read what happened next with Rahab.
+Let's see what happened next with Rahab.
 The spies made a pact with her, and in verse 15 we read, “Then, since Rahab’s house was built into the city wall, she let them down by a rope through the window.
 ‘Escape to the hill country,’ she told them.
 ‘Hide there for three days until the men who are searching for you have returned; then go on your way.'”
 The spies set a few more conditions on their deal, until we read down in verse 21, “‘I accept your terms,’ she replied.
 And she sent them on their way, leaving the scarlet rope hanging from the window.”
 The plan worked.
-The men hid for three days, and then safely made their way back to Joshua and reported in verse 24, “‘The LORD will certainly give us the whole land,’ they said, ‘for all the people in the land are terrified of us.'”
+The men hid for three days, and then safely made their way back to Joshua and reported in verse 24, "'The LORD will certainly give us the whole land,' they said, 'for all the people in the land are terrified of us.'"

 Then in chapter 6, we read what happened when Israel conquered Jericho.
 Joshua 6:21 says, "They completely destroyed everything in it—men and women, young and old, cattle, sheep, donkeys—everything."
 But read verse 25: "So Joshua spared Rahab the prostitute and her relatives who were with her in the house, because she had hidden the spies Joshua sent to Jericho.
 And she lives among the Israelites to this day."